Kick Off This Year With Some New Green Habits

 Say no to all single-use plastic.
 Skip the plastic straw at the café, fill your own water bottle with tap water, boycott plastic cutlery, and bring a reusable shopping bag to the store (like this one).
 This is absolutely game changing.

-Choose local and organic food, and don’t throw it away.
+Choose local and organic food (mainly veggies!), and don’t throw it away.
 Try taking Therese Elgquist’s advice, which is to make several different things with the same ingredients throughout the week, and make new dishes from the leftovers.
 You’ll find more clever tips here and in her book below.

 Wash with care.
 Do your laundry only when you can fill up the machine (without stuffing it), wash on a lower temperature, and use a microfiber washing bag for your polyester.
 Also, hang your textiles to air dry instead of using the dryer.
 Check out our washing guides here and here.